BarbaLukeReply/Tech-X-Tech_GitHub-Copilot_Course_Exercise/README.md

-# 💻 GitHub Copilot Labcamp
+# 💻 GitHub Copilot Tech-X-Tech Course

-Welcome to the [GitHub Copilot](https://github.com/features/copilot) labcamp! 🚀
+Welcome to the [GitHub Copilot](https://github.com/features/copilot) Tech-X-Tech Course! 🚀

-In this labcamp, you will learn how GitHub Copilot can help you in your daily coding tasks.
+In this Tech-X-Tech Course, you will learn how GitHub Copilot can help you in your daily coding tasks.
 You will use GitHub Copilot to generate code, tests, documentation, and more.

-This labcamp is divided into several exercises.
+This Tech-X-Tech Course is divided into several exercises.
 Each exercise has its own folder with a `README.md` file that contains the instructions for that exercise.

 Before we start, make sure you have this prerequisites installed on your machine: